Health effects of electronic cigarettes

-Electronic cigarettes (ecigs or vapes) are much less harmful than cigarettes which burn, but worse than not smoking at all.
-Ecigs increase the risk of asthma and chronic obstructive pulmonary disease (COPD) compared to not using nicotine at all.
-Pregnant women vaping may increase the risk of their children suffering asthma and COPD, but is still safer than smoking.
-Vaping is associated with heart failure.
-Unregulated or modified ecigs or liquids may be more dangerous.
+Nicotine electronic cigarettes (“e-cigs” or “vapes”) can damage people's health, especially children's, but are far less harmful than smoking.
+Electronic cigarettes increase the risk of asthma and chronic obstructive pulmonary disease (COPD) compared to not using nicotine at all.
+Pregnant women vaping may increase the risk of their children suffering from asthma and COPD.
+Vaping is associated with heart failure, and can cause seizures.
+Unregulated or modified e-cigs or liquids may be more dangerous than those whose production is well-regulated.
+Misuse, accidents, and product malfunction issues increase risks such as nicotine poisoning, contact with liquid nicotine, and severe burns.